 1.4 Appointments to the Committee shall be for a period of up to three years, which may be extended for further periods of up to three year periods, provided the director still meets the criteria for membership of the Committee.

-1.5 The Committee or its Chairman shall meet with the Board of Directors at least twice a year to report and discuss matters arising from the performance of its duties.
+1.5 The Committee or its Chairman shall report to the Board of Directors at least twice a year to detail matters arising from the performance of its duties.